duttpathak/Shell/README.md

 What are command line arguments in a shell?

 What is a weakly typed language?
 Does bash fall under this category?
+Weakly typed languages have variables that are less tightly coupled to a specific type. variables can be implicitly converted to other data types to permit particular operations which otherwise can not happen.
+Bash is strong typed language.
+JavaScript is weakly typed language.

+> var intNumbers = 123
+> var textNumbers = "one two three"
+> intNumbers + textNumbers
+< "123one two three"

 How can you declare and access an array variable in a shell?
+Indexed arrays - store elements what an index starting from 0 associative arrays - store elements in key-value pairs

+declare -a indexed_array
+indexed_array[0]=value
+index_array=(1 2 3 4 5 6)
+echo ${index_array[0]} will print individual elements echo ${assoc_array[@]} will print all the elements echo ${#index_array[@]} will count the number of elements in an array OR declare -A assoc_array assoc_array[key]=value

+To delete
+unset index_array[1]

 What is a conditional statement in programming?
 Provide an example of each in the shell of your liking.